-Just a 10 minute drive from the school, Althorp has been home to the Spencer family for over 500 years.
+Just a 10-minute drive from the school, Althorp has been home to the Spencer family for over 500 years.
 The house has endless rooms filled with fine furniture, ceramics and paintings, and an estate stretching to 550 acres.
-There are refreshments available at reasonable prices in Althorp’s café and a gift shop for mementos.
+There are refreshments available at reasonable prices in Althorp’s café and a gift shop for mementoes.
 The house and grounds are open to the public through the summer (check the website for dates before visiting).
 Other attractions include the Food & Drink Festival in spring and Literary Festival in autumn.

 Phone: 01604 770107